Courting Judicial Excellence: Juvenile Justice Judicial Training Institutes

 Space is limited to 50 judicial officers.
 Registration is on a first-come, first-served basis.
 However, to ensure diverse geographic representation, registration may be capped at a maximum of 5 participants from any state.
 Should your state wish to send more than 5 participants, please contact Jessica Pearce, senior site manager, at jpearce@ncjfcj.org to discuss ways to bring the training institute to your state.

 All registrations are subject to approval by NCJFCJ.
 Completing a registration form does not mean you are registered for the conference.
-Should you meet the registration requirements and space is available, you will receive a registration approval email around June 1, 2023.
-Please do not make any travel arrangements without confirmation of registration approval!
+Please do not make travel arrangements until after you receive a logistical confirmation email.

 Key Staff